omen23/ffmpeg-ffnvcodec-explanation/README.md

 Tested on a GeForce GTX 1070 system.
 If you have \*\***ANY**\*\* questions regarding this manual or something doesn't work out of the box for you or you want a more detailed explanation of one of the topics/steps — just open a new issue.
 #### Donations
-If this manual helped you out in any way and you wanna support me by buying a cup of coffee or a little something [donate here](https://www.streamlabs.com/omen235).
+If this manual helped you out in any way and you wanna support me by buying a cup of coffee or a little something [\**donate here\**](https://www.streamlabs.com/omen235).

 **Thank you in advance!**